Zvenigora/ng-eval/README.md

 ```

 ### Evaluation
-Evaluation executes the AST using the given context `eval(ast, context)`.
+Evaluation executes the AST using the given context `simpleEval(ast, context)`.
 By default, the context is empty.

 ```javascript
 import { EvalService } from '@zvenigora/ng-eval-core';